lmintmate/TuxHomepage/README.md

 ## Access

-Access TuxHomepage on the web: [https://tuxhomepage.xyz](https://tuxhomepage.xyz)
+Access TuxHomepage on the web: [https://lmintmate.github.io/TuxHomepage](https://lmintmate.github.io/TuxHomepage)

 ## Description

-TuxHomepage is an homepage for linux users.
+TuxHomepage is a homepage for linux users.

 ## Tech